American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 ASL Translator is a gesture recognition app that uses previously trained models to recognize and translate the American Sign Language(ASL).
 The translator model uses the SD3 framework with a MobileNet V3 backbone.
-The ASL translator is triggered by a face recognition model using the WIDER FACE detection benchmark.
+The ASL translator is triggered by a face detection model using the WIDER FACE detection benchmark.
 The face detect network features a default MobileNet backbone that includes depth-wise convolutions.